What Administrative Services Managers Do

 Administrative services managers plan, coordinate, and direct a broad range of services that allow organizations to operate efficiently.

-Administrative services managers plan, direct, and coordinate supportive services of an organization.
-Their specific responsibilities vary, but administrative service managers typically maintain facilities and supervise activities that include recordkeeping, mail distribution, and office upkeep.
+Administrative services managers plan, direct, and coordinate activities that help an organization run efficiently.
+The specific responsibilities vary, but these managers typically maintain facilities and supervise activities that include recordkeeping, mail distribution, and office upkeep.
 In a small organization, they may direct all support services and may be called the business office manager.
 Large organizations may have several layers of administrative managers who specialize in different areas.

 Administrative services managers typically do the following: